Home » Blogs » AMD Radeon™ Anti-Lag 2

 Overview

-Reducing latency from mouse click to image on-screen is critical in delivering a satisfying gaming experience, especially for fast-paced and competitive games.
+Reducing latency from mouse click to image-on-screen is critical in delivering a satisfying gaming experience, especially for fast-paced and competitive games.
 This latency occurs at various stages of the system between the user providing input via the mouse and keyboard to finally seeing the results of those actions as photons reaching the eye.
 This is known as end-to-end system latency.

-While some parts of the system are broadly out of the game developer’s control such as the input peripheral latency, or the display latency, the bit in the middle – the game itself – is somewhat more controllable.
 Obviously, a higher framerate will have a pretty-much linear impact on the game’s latency, but this will typically require reducing image quality and resolution.
 The key factor here is how much latency exists between the user input being polled and the point at which the content is sent to the display.
 This is where Anti-Lag comes in.

-AMD Radeon™ Anti-Lag 1
+Anti-Lag 1

-Anti-Lag 1 is a pure driver-based technology that introduces a carefully calculated delay into the driver-side processing of the game’s graphics commands, such that CPU frames and GPU frames are optimally aligned.
+Anti-Lag 1 is a pure driver-based technology that introduces a carefully calculated delay into the driver-side processing of game’s graphics commands, such that CPU and GPU frames are optimally aligned.
 This way the CPU frames are prevented from running too far ahead of GPU frames, and as a result the lag (input-to-image latency) is reduced.

-AMD Radeon™ Anti-Lag 2
+Anti-Lag 2

-Anti-Lag 2 does a similar thing to the driver-based Anti-Lag 1, but the point of insertion of the delay is now at the optimal point inside the game’s logic, just before the user controls (mouse/gamepad/keyboard) are sampled.
-This allows for an optimal alignment of the game’s internal processing pipeline (and not just the in-driver producer-consumer logic), achieving a significantly greater latency reduction.
+Anti-Lag 2 does a similar thing to the driver-based AntiLag 1, but the point of insertion of the delay is now at the optimal point inside the game’s logic, just before the user controls (mouse/gamepad/keyboard) are sampled.

-Integration guide
+Integration Guide

-• Include the DirectX® 11 header in your game: ffx_antilag2_dx11.h
+• Include the DirectX®11 header in your game: ffx_antilag2_dx11.h

 • Declare a persistent AMD::AntiLag2DX11::Context object initialized with = {} or mem-zeroed.